DKeAlvaro/DKeAlvaro.github.io/index.md

 ## Summary

-I am currently a third year `Data science` and `AI` student.
-I am currently looking for an `internship` or a `job`.
-I will make my BSc thesis my next semester, and I am still looking for ideas.
+I recently gratduated with a `BSc Data Science & AI` from `Maastricht University`.
+I am currently looking for a `job` in the field.
 If you are interested in contributing with me, send me an email using the form at the bottom of this page.

 ---

 ## Education

 ### BSc Data Science & AI - Maastricht University
-*Currently studying*, _Aug 2021_ - _Jun 2024_
+*Currently studying*, _Aug 2021_ - _Jan 2025_
 - Relevant Coursework: Machine learning, Data analysis, Natural Language Processing, Data structures & algorithms, Recommender Systems

 ---